klemens/hwpb/doc/DEPLOY.md

 The `secret_key` is used to authenticate and encrypt cookies and must be kept private.
 It can be generated using `openssl rand -base64 32`.

-The `global` section contains setting that apply to all environments.
-The `database` key specifies the URI that is used to connect to a PostgreSQL database and `allowed_users` contains a list of users that are allowed to log in and use the application.
+The `global` section contains settings that apply to all environments.
+The `database` key specifies the URI that is used to connect to a PostgreSQL database and `site_admins` contains a list of administrators that can create new years and add other tutors and year-specific administrators.

 The database is initialised automatically when running hwpb for the first time.